-Comment: Both access points are legally permitted by SHA, and both are shown on legally approved site plans that were approved pursuant to other subdivision and zoning actions.
-Given this evidence, it would not appear that the granting of this variation would constitute a violation of any other applicable law, ordinance, or regulation.
+Both access points are legally permitted by SHA, and both are shown on legally approved site plans that were approved pursuant to other subdivision and zoning actions.
+Given this evidence, the granting of this variation does not constitute a violation of any other applicable law, ordinance, or regulation.
 The finding is met for both access points.